 Art Jess was a champion for the spiritual and social advancement of humanity in general and of Native American people in particular.
 According to his daughter, “Art believed in the best of people, that the world is a beautiful place, that all is well, and that everything will work out.”
 Art was a lifelong learner and believed that a person never really graduated until life was over.

-The minimum scholarship amount shall be $1,000 per scholarship.
+The minimum scholarship amount will be $1,000 per scholarship.
 The number of awards and amounts are given per year may vary.
-Award(s) will be announced in May.

 - Alaska resident

 - Alaska Native, American Indian, and/or Hawaiian Native